bingomanatee/react-picker/README.md

 *  affect how the toggle, addAll, remAll methods behave

 To do that you have to add a listener to the stores'

+## Curating Choices and Options

+Choices and Options are stored internally in a Looking Glass Engine stream;
+these streams can be accessed in `myStore.streams.get('choices')` and `myStore.streams.get('options')` respectively. https://www.npmjs.com/package/@wonderlandlabs/looking-glass-engine documents all the things you can do with the options and choices stream.
+Here is one example - you can call `myStore.streams.get('choices').preprocesws((newChoices) => {// ... redurn other choices});` to alter, when choices are updated, which choices actually land. the demo folder has one example of this in action.

+The options stream can also be preprocessed to remove duplicates or badly formed options, sort them, or perform whatever other sanitization option you may want.